outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - authorized pick-ups/drop-offs by people in your social circle, extra keys for drop-off in lock boxes or cars, picking up packages from warehouses
     - https://www.vice.com/en/article/v7mnga/amazons-megacycle-shift-will-push-some-delivery-drivers-out-of-work

+  - give example of alternative filters/routes & identifying optimal filter/route structure, as well as optimal starting point (origin), direction (target) & steps (queries) to generate them
+    - the below 'reverse engineering' example uses the following filter query to determine relevance:
+      - relevance = reverse(similarity => core => (combine, not) => adjacence)

   - organize list of high-impact queries which can be used for finding optimal solutions manually now while building product

+    - reverse engineering with core structures as filters to find relevant metric structures

-    - problem: 'find individual unit metric value in a container having equivalent & different components, without a function to measure individual unit metric value, and given total container metric value & unit count'
+      - problem statement: 'find individual unit metric value in a container having equivalent & different components, without a function to measure individual unit metric value, and given total container metric value & unit count'
         - find relevant structures of the metric
           - apply insight 'keep calculations using the same standard if possible'
             - apply concept of 'similarity'
               - find relevant structures having the same metric
                 - find relevant structures to 'unit'
                   - apply core concepts/structures to problem system structures
                     - apply core structures of 'combination'
                       - relevant structure: set of units, having an aggregate metric, usable input to an averaging function
                     - apply core concept of 'opposite' or 'not equal' and the core concept of 'total' (the complete set of all components in container)
                       - relevant structure: set of non-unit components in container, having the same metric, usable input to a subtraction function
           - find most measurable structure (with greatest accuracy or fewest steps) out of the relevant structures having the same metric
         - find calculation relationship between adjacent proxy metric of relevant structure and original solution metric (individual unit metric value)
           - calculation relationship between sets of not-equal components and equal components to the individual unit metric:
-          - calculation relationship: "subtract not-equal component set metric value from total value, and divide by unit count to find indivdual unit metric"
+            - calculation relationship: "subtract not-equal component set metric value from total value, and divide by unit count to find individual unit metric"
           - to find this relationship, execute the opposites/reversals of the operations to find the relevant structure metric values
             - 'subtract' is opposing function of 'combine'
               - 'combine' was executed to get the list of sets of components (not-equal components & equal components)
             - 'divide' is opposing function of 'combine'
               - 'combine' was executed to get the set of equal components, relative to the individual unit
             - these two combine operations were used to create a path from the individual unit to the set of total components in the container
             - they can also be applied in reverse to get from the given total container metric value to the individual unit metric value

   - use isolatability/inevitability/uniqueness as a structural foundation for interface conversion/generation logic